fused-effects/fused-effects/docs/reinterpreting_effects.md

 sendRequest r = send (SendRequest r pure)
 ```

-As you can hopefully see, we've decomposed the original problem into several small effects that take care of a different layer of the original problem description.
-Now let's take a look at how we can compose them together to achieve our original goals.
+The listFacts function provides the ‘what’ of this API, and the sendRequest function provides the ‘how’.
+In decomposing this problem into a set of effects, each responsible for a single layer of the original problem description, we provide ourselves with a flexible, composable vocabulary rather than a single monolithic action.

 ## "Stacking" effects